WRPI Community Water Internship Program (SAWPA)

 To build and strengthen relationships with disadvantaged and underrepresented communities in the Santa Ana River Watershed, the Community Water Internship joins college students with local agencies to assist with engagement, public affairs, and education projects or programs.

-The California State University and the Santa Ana Watershed Project Authority run the program, and the Water Resources and Policy Initiatives Disadvantaged Community Center (WRPI DACC) administers it.
+The California State University (CSU) and the Santa Ana Watershed Project Authority (SAWPA) run the program, and the CSU Water Resources and Policy Initiatives (WRPI) administers it.

 The DCI Program is intended to ensure the involvement of disadvantaged communities, economically distressed areas, or underrepresented communities in Integrated Regional Water Management planning.
 Over three years, the program team will gather a broad understanding of strengths and needs of these communities; they will build a bridge of familiarity between water stakeholders and community members; and they will ensure that solutions to previously documented and newly discovered needs are identified, advanced, and given every opportunity to achieve future implementation funding.